MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/materialized-views/materialized-view-create.md

     }
     ```

-## Cancel materialized-view creation
+## Cancel materialized view creation

 You can cancel the process of materialized view creation when you're using the `backfill` option.
 This action is useful when creation is taking too long and you want to stop it while it's running.

 > [!WARNING]
 > The materialized view can't be restored after you run this command.

 The creation process can't be canceled immediately.
 The cancel command signals materialization to stop, and the creation periodically checks if a cancel was requested.
-The cancel command waits for a maximum period of 10 minutes until the materialized view creation process is canceled, and reports back if cancellation was successful.
+The cancel command waits for a maximum period of 10 minutes until the materialized view creation process is canceled, and it reports back if cancellation was successful.

-Even if the cancellation didn't succeed within 10 minutes, and the cancel command reports failure, the materialized view will probably cancel itself later in the creation process.
+Even if the cancellation doesn't succeed within 10 minutes, and the cancel command reports failure, the materialized view will probably cancel itself later in the creation process.
 The [`.show operations`](../operations.md#show-operations) command indicates if the operation was canceled.

 ### Syntax